Sorry we can’t compare energy deals at the moment, but you can sign up to our switch alerts to know when new deals become available.

 You’ll be pleased to know that once you’ve made the decision to switch, your new electricity supplier will handle almost everything.

-• They’ll tell your existing supplier you’re leaving and then work out the day of the changeover with them.
+- They’ll tell your existing supplier you’re leaving, then work out the day of the changeover with them.

-• On the day of the switch, you’ll need to take a meter reading for your old supplier, so they can send you a final bill.
+- On the day of the switch, you’ll need to take a meter reading for your old and new supplier to make sure you’re billed accurately.

 Will my electricity be cut if I switch supplier?